tekknolagi/styx/CONTRIBUTING.md

     yatol.foo, yatol.bar;
 ```

 - Always add (or never remove) a last empty line at the end of a module.
-This prevents a possible annoyance when using editors that support code folding.
+The last empty line prevents a possible annoyance when using editors that support code folding and when the last block is collapsed.

 #### Coding style